CCA-Public/digital-archives-manual/guides/diskimaging.md

 | Optical media (CD, CD-ROM, DVD)  | ![cd](https://upload.wikimedia.org/wikipedia/commons/thumb/c/ca/CD-ROM.png/240px-CD-ROM.png)  |
 | Hard drives  | ![hard drive](https://upload.wikimedia.org/wikipedia/commons/thumb/8/81/Hard_disk_WD_400.jpg/320px-Hard_disk_WD_400.jpg)  |
 | Zip Disks  | ![zip disk](https://upload.wikimedia.org/wikipedia/commons/thumb/0/0d/Iomega_Zip_drive_-_disc-7773.jpg/320px-Iomega_Zip_drive_-_disc-7773.jpg)  |

+<a name="filetypes"></a>
+#### File Types
+The most common file formats for disk images are:
+* .ISO
+* .dd (or raw)
+* .img
+* .bin

+The prefered formats are ISO and raw, but .img is also acceptable.
+You may run into .bin files when disk imaging optical media. .bin files are not considered a preservation format, and need to be converted to .ISO.
+You can do this by simply changing the file extension.
+To convert .bin files to iso files, do the following:

+1. Select the image file that you wish to convert
+2. Right-click, select rename (or just press F2)
+3. Delete the file extension that you see next to the files name
+4. Enter .iso, the press Enter.
+You will receive an alert saying that doing this may change the file.
+Just click OK.
+This process does not harm the image file, and files can still be extracted from the disk image file afterwards.

 <a name="guymager"></a>
 ### Disk imaging with Guymager (Bitcurator)